 Consistent blogging is an important part of maintaining a strong and successful content marketing strategy.
 But what’s the point if no one is reading your blogs?
 The whole purpose of blogging is to bring patients to your website, so how do you grab their interest?
 Put yourself in their shoes: if you were a patient considering a tummy tuck, what sorts of questions would you ask?
 Perhaps you would wonder how much money you might need to save up for such a procedure, so “How much does a tummy tuck cost?” is a good place to start.
 Questions like this make great blog topics, due to their popularity in online searches.

 You may be asking, “How will I know which questions are trending online?”
 A cursory online search of your own can help ensure your blog topics align with what patients are actually asking.
-If you search the term “tummy tuck” on Google, for example, you may notice some additional suggested searches along the bottom of the results page.
+If you search the term “tummy tuck” on Google, for example, in addition to some relevant search results that may help guide you in the right direction, you may notice some additional suggested searches along the bottom of the results page.
 These are called long-tail search terms, and they are generated based on popular searches.
 If you’re not sure what you’re looking for, here is an example:

 Many individuals also submit questions on popular forums, such as RealSelf.
-Finding frequently asked questions on sites such as these can also help guide your blog topics in the right direction.
-Creating informational posts can be mutually beneficial – your blog can help patients better understand the procedures they are considering, and you can potentially boost traffic to your website by answering common questions and concerns, or debunking popular myths and misconceptions.
+Finding frequently asked questions on sites such as these can also help provide you with ideas for blog topics that may interest your audience.
+Creating informational blog posts can be mutually beneficial—your blog can help patients better understand the procedures they are considering, and you can potentially boost traffic to your website by answering common questions and concerns (or debunking popular myths and misconceptions).

 To learn more about how you can fine-tune your blog topics and establish a strong online presence through content marketing, social media marketing, and search engine marketing, please contact Rosemont Media today.

 Editor’s note: The original version of this post was published on August 25, 2015.